gaehlerm/SoftwareEngineering/README.md

 # 28. Complexity

-“I choose a lazy person to do a hard job.
+"I choose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it." – Bill Gates

 ## Complexity of code